preetpalS/decl.el/README.md

 ## Background

-Configuring Emacs via writing Emacs Lisp can get compilicated especially when you want your Emacs configuration files to work across platforms such as Cygwin, Linux, Mac OS X and Windows and in both terminals and graphical user interfaces.
-If your configuration files are long and complicated you might become reluctant to modify or add functionality to Emacs due to the possibility of breaking changes, debugging complications, and unwanted behaviour. decl.el is an attempt to alleviate some of these problems when configuring Emacs via Emacs Lisp code.
+Configuring Emacs can get complicated especially when you want your configuration to be cross-platform (to run without any issues on Linux, OpenBSD, OS X and Windows) and work in both terminals and graphical user interfaces.
+If your Emacs Lisp code is long and complicated, you might become reluctant to modify or add functionality to Emacs due to the possibility of breaking your existing configuration and ultimately wasting your time. decl.el is an attempt to alleviate some of these problems when configuring Emacs using Emacs Lisp.

 ## Instructions